 How long does it take to drive around Prince Edward Island?

 Without stopping, traveling from tip to tip of Prince Edward Island will take you roughly 3 hours of driving time.
 However, if you take the coastal route, you could stretch this out to much longer.
+See our full guide to driving in Prince Edward Island.

 Is September a good time to visit Prince Edward Island?